Jurassic Park III: Creatures on screen

 Spielberg insisted that Johnston include Pteranodons, which had been removed from the previous films for budget reasons, with the exception of a brief appearance in The Lost World: Jurassic Park.
 The Pteranodons featured in Jurassic Park III are a fictionalized version of the actual animal.
-The animals were created with a combination of animatronics and puppetry.
 Winston and his team created a Pteranodon model with a wingspan of 40 feet, although the creatures are predominantly featured in the film through CGI.
 ILM animators studied footage of bats and birds while in flight, and also closely worked with a Pteranodon expert to create the creatures' flight movements.
-Winston's team also designed and created five rod puppets to depict baby pteranodons in a nest, with puppeteers working underneath the nest to control them.
+In addition, Winston's team designed and created five rod puppets to depict baby pteranodons in a nest, with puppeteers working underneath the nest to control them.
 Johnston chose the pteranodons to end the film because he wanted an ending shot of "these creatures being beautiful and elegant".
 At one point, there were discussions about a final sequence in which the pteranodons would attack the survivors in their helicopter after departing from the island.
 This was scrapped for budgetary reasons.

 The film contains more than 400 effects shots, about twice the number featured in the two previous films combined.
 Most of the shots were for the fight between the T. rex and Spinosaurus, and for the Pteranodon aviary sequence.
-Less than half of the 400 effects shots involved dinosaurs, as the animators also had to focus on environmental surroundings, such as jungle foliage brushed by dinosaurs.
+Less than half of the shots involved dinosaurs, as the animators also had to focus on environmental surroundings, such as jungle foliage brushed by dinosaurs.
 Some shots were only a few seconds long, but required months of work.

 Music

 Composer John Williams, who worked on the previous films, was busy writing the music for A.I.
 Artificial Intelligence; he recommended Don Davis to write the Jurassic Park III score.
-Williams' original themes and several new ones—such as one for the Spinosaurus that focused on low sounds, with tubas, trombones, and timpani—were integrated into the score.
+Williams's original themes and several new ones—such as one for the Spinosaurus that focused on low sounds, with tubas, trombones, and timpani—were integrated into the score.
 The fight between the Spinosaurus and the Tyrannosaurus, which Davis compared to King Kong's fight with dinosaurs in the 1933 film, juxtaposes the Spinosaurus theme with the one Williams wrote for the T. rex.
 In addition, "Big Hat, No Cattle", a song by Randy Newman, was used in a restaurant scene.
 The soundtrack was released in July 2001.